» About MU at Ft. Bragg

 WHAT ARE THE TECHNICAL REQUIREMENTS?

-In order to enroll in an Methodist University Online course, you will need a suitable computer, a word-processing program, an e-mail account, access to the World Wide Web, Adobe Acrobat Reader, and a Web browser the equivalent of Firefox 2.x or higher, or Internet Explorer 6+.
+In order to enroll in an Methodist University Online course, you will need a suitable computer, a word-processing program, an e-mail account, access to the World Wide Web, Adobe Acrobat Reader, and the Firefox Web browser is strongly recommended.

 The following computer hardware specifications are the minimum requirements: